 At the University of Winchester validated programmes may adopt a range of means of assessing your learning.
 An indicative, and not necessarily comprehensive, list of assessment types you might encounter includes essays, portfolios, supervised independent work, presentations, written exams, or practical performances.
 The University is committed to ensuring that all students have an equal opportunity to achieve module learning outcomes.
 As such, where appropriate and necessary, students with recognised disabilities may have alternative assignments set that continue to test how successfully they have met the module's learning outcomes.
 Further details on assessment types used in the programme you are interested in can be found on the course page, by attending an Open Day/Evening, or contacting our teaching staff.

-Graduates go into the field as performers, choreographers, managers, administrators, facilitators and teachers.
+Graduates go into the field as dance facilitators, teachers, performers, choreographers, managers and administrators.

 Explore the graduate profiles for this course: Vicki - Artistic Director, Commotion Dance

 The Destinations of Leavers from Higher Education (DLHE) record collects information about what those completing university go on to do six months after graduation.
 The Careers Service undertakes DLHE on an annual basis through surveys and a data collection process.
 DLHE is designed and strictly controlled by HESA.